pachyderm/pachyderm/doc/enterprise/s3gateway.md

 branch
 ```

-Not all the repositories that you see in the results of the `mc ls` command are
+Not all the repositories that you see in the results of the `ls` command are
 input repositories that can be written to.
 Some of them might be read-only
 output repos.
 Check your pipeline specification to verify which
 repositories are the input repos.

 To add a file to a repository, complete the following steps:

-1. Run the `mc cp` command:
+1. Run the `cp` command for your S3 client:

    * If you are using `minikube`, type: